smolijar/gitwiki-thesis/src/test/usability.md

 - are developers,
 - know Git fairly well and use it regularly^[except for one tester, who uses Subversion in their workspace, but uses Git on personal projects],
-- know Markdown syntax, two users are also familiar with Asciidoc, one of which prefers it to Markdown.
+- know Markdown syntax, two users are also familiar with AsciiDoc, one of which prefers it to Markdown.

 All users qualified for the UI testing of the system.
 The UI of the system's prototype testing is conducted in combination of live testing and shared screen with voice chat.